Catskill Mountaineer

 • Never stand on the edge of a ledge or waterfall.
 As the water goes over the waterfall, it pushes the air down.
 As the moving air gets near the bottom, it will turn 180 degress and start to move up the sides of the waterfall.
 As air moves up past the top of the waterfall, it creates a suction 90 degress to the movement of the air.
 This moving air can actually suck you off the ledge/waterfall.
 Even on a calm day.
 This effect is call the Bernoulli's Principle.

 • Some waterfalls have conifer trees around them.
-Usually walking around on pine needles is safe and the grip is good.
-But, if you fall down on pine needles on an incline, you can very quickly slide off the ledge to your death.
-Polyester hiking pants slides over pine needles at alarming rates.
-It is like falling on ice.
+Usually walking around on pine needles is safe.
+But, if you fall on pine needles on an incline, you can very quickly slide off the ledge to your death.
 This is how Hell's Hole and Devil's Kitchen got it's name.
-The ledges around this ravine are sloped, and many people have slid off the ledges when they fall down on the pine needles.
+The ledges around this ravine are sloped, and many people have slid off the ledges when they fall.

 • Any rocks or ledges around streams or waterfalls can very slippery.
 Even if it looks dry, it can be very slippery.
 You can never trust rocks around water.

 • Some waterfalls have created deep ravines.
 Getting into the ravines and and down to the water can very dangerous.
 Often times. the walls are lined with loose rocks.
 Other times, you have to be concerned with mud slides.
 Loose rocks can be very difficult.
 Walking on the rocks can trigger a rock slide.
 So, you must pick your footing very carefully.
-Sometimes, you will move at an incredibly slow rate of speed.
+Sometimes, you will move very slowly.
 Sometimes the rocks are moss covered to add to the danger.
 Often times the ravine walls are very steep.
-Typically around 45 degrees.
-If you fall, you can tumble down the steep walls and get seriously injured or killed.
+Usually around 45 degrees.
+If you fall, you can tumble down the steep walls and get seriously injuried or killed.

 • Some ravines and waterways can be littered with old trees and branches.
 Sometimes it can make it very hard to move around.
-One other danger is that he trees start sliding downhill when you try to get over them.
-You can cause an avalanche of rocks and trees.
-You can easily be killed if you are caught up in a slide.
+One other danger is that he trees start moving when you try to get over them.

 • There are so many hidden dangers with waterfalls.
 What seems logical can be wrong.
-It is always best to be paranoid and extremely cautious.
 If you are having a difficult time accessing a waterfall, sometimes it is best to retreat and come back another day.

 • Links and References: